Ceevyl/Copy-Netflix/README.md

 # Copy-Netflix
 A Copy of Netflix.
 Using HTML and CSS

-# just for the studies
+# Just for the studies